 In her current position, Ms. Stringer provides administrative support to the grants program directors as well as the director of communications and evaluation.
 She also assists with the planning and execution of Trust meetings and events.

 Robert Berger joined the Trust in 2000.
-With a diverse background in public and private business, he began his nonprofit career as executive director of the American Cancer Society, and continued through his work with The Nature Conservancy and the City of Scottsdale.
+With a diverse background in public and private business, he began his nonprofit career with the American Cancer Society, and continued through his work with The Nature Conservancy and the City of Scottsdale.
 Mr. Berger also worked in the private sector as the director of the Management Development Center at the University of Phoenix and through his private partnership in the Center for Legal Education.
-In addition, he has held positions in engineering and manufacturing industries.
+In addition, he has held positions in manufacturing industries.
 Mr. Berger received a bachelor of science degree in journalism with a special emphasis in business marketing from Northern Arizona University.

-In his current position at the Trust, he is considered an “environmental” specialist and works closely with organizations on statewide conservation issues, directs the Trust’s investment in initiatives to reduce the number of animals in the Maricopa County shelter system, and manages the Nina Mason Pulliam Legacy Scholars program at Maricopa County Community Colleges.
+In his current position at the Trust, Mr. Berger directs day-to-day grant operations and assists in the development of strategic direction for the Trust’s grant investments, while spending time in both Arizona and Indiana.
+He is considered an “environmental” specialist and works closely with organizations on statewide conservation issues, directs the Trust’s investment in initiatives to reduce the number of animals in the Maricopa County shelter system, and manages the Nina Mason Pulliam Legacy Scholars program at Maricopa County Community Colleges.
 He also co-founded and oversees the Summer Youth Program Fund of Maricopa County collaborative program.
-Mr. Berger is responsible for interacting with potential grantees and reviewing grant proposals, and monitoring and evaluating projects.

 Belen Gonzalez, M.S.W., joined the Trust in 2000 following her involvement with numerous nonprofit organizations serving children 0 to 5 years of age, teenagers and teenage parents.
 She graduated from Arizona State University with a bachelor of arts degree in social work and earned a master’s in social work, with an emphasis on policy and community organizing, from the University of Chicago.
 Ms. Gonzalez is a graduate of the Valley Leadership program and the National Hispana Leadership Institute, through which she participated in the Center for Creative Leadership and the John F. Kennedy School of Government Executive Leadership Program at Harvard.
 She was recognized as one of the “Top Forty Under 40″ by The Phoenix Business Journal, received the Raul Yzaguirre Community Leadership Award from Valle del Sol, and was recognized for her efforts to engage Latinos in philanthropy by the Arizona Community Foundation.
 In her current position, she leads the Trust’s efforts to improve outcomes for foster youth transitioning out of care in partnership with the Arizona Youth Opportunities Initiative, manages the Nina Mason Pulliam Legacy Scholars program at Arizona State University, and is responsible for reviewing grant proposals, meeting with potential grantees, conducting site visits and monitoring and evaluating proposals.